MillaAlex/My_Git_instructions/info.md

 - git push - to send local version to remote repo.
 One must know addres of the remote repo as well as to be authorized for changes there.

 - git pull - takes data from remote repo and merges it with local repo.

+- git pull origin master - to pull all possible updates from origin repo.

 - cd .. - to change directory